casper-network/docs/source/docs/casper/design/consensus.md

 - [***Flexibility***](./#flexibility) - Ability to configure nodes on different levels allowing more flexibility on the consensus mechanism.
 - [***Liveness***](./#liveness) - Ability to keep running the network through conflicting situations without abruptly shutting down.

-Casper highway provides provably implemented solutions to achieve the above features with the accompanied PoS protocol, partially synchronized BFT model, and combined finality approaches.
+Casper Highway provides provably implemented solutions to achieve the above features with the accompanied PoS protocol, partially synchronized BFT model, and combined finality approaches.

 ## Why Highway?